-- The Platinum Card® from American Express: 75,000 Membership Rewards® points after spending $5,000 on purchases with your new card in the first six months of account opening (Amex points transfer to Cathay Pacific at a 1:1 ratio)
+- The Platinum Card® from American Express: 100,000 Membership Rewards® Points after you spend $6,000 on purchases on the Card in your first 6 months of Card Membership.
+(Amex points transfer to Cathay Pacific at a 1:1 ratio)

-- Marriott Bonvoy Boundless™ Credit Card: Earn 3 free night awards (each valued at up to 50,000 bonus points, for a value of up to 150,000 total points) after you spend $3,000 on purchases in the first three months from account opening.
+- Marriott Bonvoy Boundless™ Credit Card: Earn 3 free night awards (each valued at up to 50,000 bonus points, for a value of up to 150,000 total points) after you spend $3,000 on purchases in the first 3 months from account opening.
 (Marriott points transfer to Cathay Pacific at a 3:1 ratio)